AjayPenugonda/BioSparkED/R_Tutorial.md

     ## 5          5.0         3.6          1.4         0.2  setosa
     ## 6          5.4         3.9          1.7         0.4  setosa

-Another easy way to manipulate data is by using the “select” function, which selects by column name.
-In the below function, I am saving the “select” function to a variable, called “selectedColumns”.
-In this case, we can select the Sepal.Length and Petal.Length.
-Then, we can print the first 6 or so rows of selectedColumns (which is the filtered data) using the “head” function.
+To extract data from certain columns of the database, use the “select” function.
+In the below example, information contained in the columns Sepal.Length and Petal.Length is extracted using the "select" function, and information from the first 6 rows of selected columns is printed using the “head” function

 ``` r
 selectedColumns <- select(iris, Sepal.Length, Petal.Length)